-Besides, for each side, there’s a meta box that shows what are connected from/to.
+Besides, for each side, there’s a meta box that shows what is connected from/to.
 So you don’t have to worry about the direction of the connection anymore.

 An Alternative For The Posts 2 Posts Plugin (P2P Plugin)

 Posts 2 Posts is a great plugin for creating relationships between posts and users in WordPress.
-It has been in the WordPress community for years and is used in thousands of websites.
+It has been in the WordPress community for years and is used on thousands of websites.

 Inspired by Posts 2 Posts, we have built MB Relationships with a similar code base and API.
 MB Relationships is kind of a combination between Meta Box and Posts 2 Posts.